dex4er/Pyjo/README.md

 Pyjoyment
 =========

-A next generation web framework for the Python programming language.
+An asynchronous, event driver web framework for the Python programming language.

 Based on Mojolicious.